nexxyz/pyserialoscd/README.md

 It also supports, in theory, multiple devices.
 I have not implemented anything around tilt, arc or other devices than grids (yet - if there's demand I might do that).
 I am sure if it works with grids that are not 16x8.

-## How to run it
+## How to install it

+You need to download and install a recent version of [python](python.org/downloads/).

-First you need pyserial and python-osc:
+Then you need pyserial and python-osc, which you can install using this command:

     python -m pip install pyserial python-osc

 Then just check out this repo (you need to have git installed):

     git clone https://github.com/nexxyz/pyserialoscd.git

+Or you could just [download this repo as a ZIP](https://github.com/nexxyz/pyserialoscd/archive/master.zip) and extract it.

+## How to use it

-Then go to that folder and run pyserialoscd by executing:
+After you have set everything up, go to that folder and run pyserialoscd by executing:

     python pyserialoscd